seralexeev/xrabbit.dev/README.md

 date: 07-07-2025
 ```

-I took a breath of fresh air and switched completely to nats.
+Took a deep breath and switched completely to nats.
 This gave me:

--   got rid of webrtc (that's a huge chunk)
+-   ditched webrtc (that was a huge chunk)
--   signaling server for webrtc
+-   no more signaling server for webrtc
--   ros2 (a ton of code)
+-   ros2 is gone (lots of code)
--   weird build scripts needed to run ros2 in docker and locally
+-   weird build scripts for running ros2 in docker and locally are gone

--   now the client has websocket and nats
+-   now the client uses websocket and nats
 -   access to all topics on the client
--   no building of custom messages
+-   no custom message building
 -   video is sent as frames in separate messages
--   everything works great in docker and is monitored with standard tools like prometheus and influxdb
+-   everything works great in docker and gets monitored with standard tools like prometheus and influxdb
--   robot nodes in any language including typescript
+-   robot nodes can be in any language including typescript
--   code is much less, there are no strange auto-generated files, everything is clean and tidy
+-   codebase is much smaller now, no weird autogenerated files, everything is clean and tidy
--   dropping ros2 turned out to be the best decision
+-   dropping ros2 was the best decision
--   almost all image processing, slam and navigation libraries are available as libraries and not tied to ros2 so nothing stops you from using them
+-   almost all libraries for image processing, slam and navigation are available as libraries and not tied to ros2 so it won't block using them

--   on the downside I had to give up foxglove but I think I’ll try to write a bridge for it
+-   downside — had to drop foxglove, but I think I'll try to write a bridge for it

 ---